jsantiagogonzalez/pipeline_MRI/README.md

 ANTs software need to be built, so only ubuntu or other linux distributions are supported.

-This MRI is functional but under construction, please if you need to use it and it is not working don't hesiate to contact me.
+This MRI pipeline is functional but under construction, please if you need to use it and it is not working don't hesitate to contact me.
-One update of the code is expected at least every week.